 Cooking methods to reduce cancer risk:

 If you carry the genetic variants linked to slower CYP2E1 function, avoiding high levels of acrylamide may help in cancer prevention.
-Changing your cooking methods to use low, slow heating rather than frying or grilling over high heat can reduce acrylamide.
+Acrylamide is produced when foods are cooked over high heat or flames.
+Changing your cooking methods to use low, slow heating and avoiding frying or grilling over high heat can reduce acrylamide formation.

 Member Content: